NelsonHMalbone/upload-file-dropbox/README.md

 i do know there will be a for loop in this section to iterate thur each file.

+had a few difficulties come to found out i didnt make a path name and while i was debuggin i never commit that problem and just worked thur it.

 ### How to use